 If you open up a watch or a clock, you can see the MOVEMENT that makes it work.
-The equivalent in a piano is the ACTION, and it was the invention and development of the action that made the piano what it is today, and distinguished it from all other keyboard instruments.
-A typical piano action has about 320 moving parts in addition to the keys, but if you break them down into every separate component of wood, felt, baize, pins, wire etc., there are thousands of parts to an action.
+The equivalent in a piano is the ACTION, and it was the invention and development of that action that made the piano what it is today, and distinguished it from all other keyboard instruments.
+A typical piano action has about 340 main moving parts in addition to the keys, but if you break them down into every separate component of wood, felt, baize, pins, wire etc., there are thousands of parts to an action.
 Many of those parts may seem to be mass-produced, and look the same on every note, but some change through the range of the notes, and a lot of skilled hand work is required in making or servicing them.

 The next problem is that if left unchecked, the hammer may bounce back to strike the string several times, an effect known as BUBBLING.
-(It’s onomatopoeia, if you sing the word “bubbling” on one note, you produce the effect.)
+(It’s onomatopoeia, if you sing the word “bubbling” on one note, you imitate the effect.)
 To stop this happening, a device called a CHECK is needed, to catch the hammer and hold it until you release the note.
 In upright pianos, checks were virtually unknown until Robert Wornum’s 1826 patent, and the other London makers clung onto the sticker action until the 1880s, when it finally died out.

 Finally, when you release the key, a soft felt pad called a DAMPER stops the string vibrating.
 It is at this point that most pianos have the option of holding all the dampers off the strings by pressing a pedal, so that the note you just played can SUSTAIN and continue to fade away slowly, while you play other notes.
 This means that the piano can sound as many notes as you can manage to play before they start decaying (fading away).
-Although it would be possible to build this pedal arrangement into a harpsichord, I have never heard of one single example, and the sustaining pedal remains an important feature and characteristic of the piano, sometimes known as “the soul of the piano”.
+Although it would be possible to build this pedal arrangement into a harpsichord, I have never heard of one single example, and the sustaining pedal soon became an important feature and characteristic of the piano, sometimes known as “the soul of the piano”.

 Although there are many different types of action, there are only a limited number of ways to arrange the working parts of a note inside a piano.
 The keyboard needs to be at a convenient sitting height above the knees, so although keyboard heights vary a bit, it is a fairly constant factor around which other parts are arranged.
 In the simplified diagrams below, we see the main configurations for the relative positions of the keys, hammers and strings in different types of piano.

 G is the normal configuration for Grand and Square Pianos.